MatthewJin001/NonSingularHERW/README.md

-## （Ing...）Nonsingular Hand-Eye and Robot-World Calibration for SCARA-Type Robots
+## Nonsingular Hand-Eye and Robot-World Calibration for SCARA-Type Robots

 ## Reference paper
 Nonsingular Hand-Eye and Robot-World Calibration for SCARA-Type Robots: A Comparative Study (2024), submitted to IEEE TII.